Erdiko/documentation/docs/user-admin/gui.md

-# Angular GUI
+# User Admin GUI

-## Welcome to the Angular GUI!

-If you are able to see the page in the screenshot below then ..congratulations!
+If you are able to see the page in the screenshot below then...congratulations you're ready to start using the admin!
-The hardest part is now over.

-Now, let's get started!
+Now, let's get started with an overview of what this application does.

 ## Log-In